Workers’

 The average common law claim takes about 12 months to resolve.
 But if the claim proceeds to litigation the process will take longer.

-You should consult a solicitor as soon as possible after an injury has occurred to determine whether you have a common law claim.- Travelling to and from work and for work purposes
+You should consult a solicitor as soon as possible after an injury has occurred to determine whether you have a common law claim.

 - Conferences, training and work functions